-Parents and carers have the right to withdraw their children from that part of the RSE programme that is delivered through PSHE (though not from those elements taught through Science) that includes sexual reproduction.
+Parents and carers have the right to withdraw their children from the part of the RSE programme that is delivered through PSHE that includes sexual reproduction (though not from those elements taught through Science).
 Parents and carers must be clear that puberty is now statutory for all pupils.
 If a parent or guardian feel it necessary to withdraw their child, they should arrange to contact school and discuss their concerns with the Senior Leadership Team.
 Where pupils are withdrawn, we aim to ensure that pupils receive appropriate and purposeful education during this time.